 Particulars % p.a. of daily net assets (Estimated p.a.)
-Investment Management & Advisory Fee Trustee fee Audit fees Custodian fees RTA Fees Marketing & Selling expense incl. agent commission Cost related to investor communications Cost of fund transfer from location to location 11 .
-0.050/ Cost of providing account statements and redemption of IDCW cheques and warrants Upto 2.25% Costs of statutory Advertisements Cost towards investor education & awareness (2 bps) Brokerage & transaction cost Goods and Services tax on expenses other than investment and advisory fees Goods and Services tax on brokerage and transaction cost Other Expenses Maximum total expense ratio (TER) permissible under Regulation 52 (6) (c) ^ Additional expenses under regulation 52 (6A) (c) Upto 0.05% \$Additional expenses for gross new inflows from specified cities Upto 0.30% of the Trustee within the overall limits as specified in the Regulations except those expenses which are specifically prohibited.
+Investment Management & Advisory Fee Trustee fee Audit fees Custodian fees RTA Fees Marketing & Selling expense incl. agent commission Cost related to investor communications Cost of fund transfer from location to location II Cost of providing account statements and redemption of IDCW cheques and warrants Upto 2.25% Costs of statutory Advertisements Cost towards investor education & awareness (2 bps) Brokerage & transaction cost over and above 12 bps and 5 bps for cash market transactions and derivative transaction respectively Goods and Services tax on expenses other than investment and advisory fees Goods and Services tax on brokerage and transaction cost Other Expenses Maximum total expense ratio (TER) permissible under Regulation 52 (6) (c) ^ Additional expenses under regulation 52 (6A) (c) Upto 0.05% Additional expenses for gross new inflows from specified cities Upto 0.30%

-\Other expenses: Any other expenses which are directly attributable to the Scheme, may be charged with approval
+Other expenses: Any other expenses which are directly attributable to the Scheme, may be charged with approval of the Trustee within the overall limits as specified in the Regulations except those expenses which are specifically prohibited. ^ In terms of clause 10.1 of SEBI Master circular dated June 27, 2024, in case exit load is not levied / not applicable, the

-^ In terms of clause 10.1 of SEBI Master circular dated June 27, 2024, in case exit load is not levied / not applicable, the AMC shall not charge the said additional expenses.
+AMC shall not charge the said additional expenses.